About Alexandra Choquette

 Growin’GEERS can be utilized at home, in the classroom, after school, or wherever there are eager, elementary engineers who want to learn more about engineering!
-The quests can be completed by one child or with a team of 3-5 kids.
-Our activities are designed for 2nd-5th grade students, but each lesson plan should be evaluated based on the individual student's level.
+The quests can be completed by one child or with a team of three to five kids.
+Our activities are designed for 2nd through 5th grade students, but each lesson plan should be evaluated based on the individual student's level.

 CAN I UTILIZE GROWIN'GEERS AS A SCIENCE CURRICULUM?